aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 10. The GPU container will run the entire pipeline.
 11. Upon job completion or error, a completion Lambda function will complete the workflow job by updating the job in DynamoDB and notifying the user via email upon completion using SNS.
 12. Internal workflow parameters are stored in Parameter Store during guidance deployment to decouple services.
-13. Amazon CloudWatch is used to monitor the training logs, surfacing errors to th
+13. Amazon CloudWatch is used to monitor the training logs, surfacing errors to the user.

 This simple backend will: